georgeracu/esrs/docs/adr/0003-backend-language.md

 ## Decision

 We will use Python and Flask to develop our backend services.
 Majority of our team members feel comfortable using Python and have experience using Flask.
-We all aggreed that Python is more suitable for manipulating large sets of data.
+We all agreed that Python is more suitable for manipulating large sets of data.

 ## Consequences